turbot/steampipe-plugin-aws/docs/tables/aws_resource_policy_analysis.md

   r.name
 ```

-### Get the SIDs that grant public and shared access in all customer managed KMS keys
+### Get the SIDs that grant public and shared access for all customer managed KMS keys

 ```sql
 select